belthesar/sops-run/README.md

 For now, you'll need to clone the repo, ideally set up a virtual environment and install the requirements.

 ### Setup
 Currently, sops-run assumes you're using `age` as your encryption key source, though I'd like to add support for external keys in the future.
-To get started, you'll need to create an ace key pair.
+To get started, you'll need to create an age key pair.
 The `age` and `age-keygen` man pages are pretty great, so please look to there for the most accurate instructions on how to do this.

 sops-run expects to find your key file in `~/.local/age`, and will choose the first file it finds in that directory.
 If you have multiple keys, or if you'd like to specify a specific key, you can use the `--key` argument or set the `SOPS_AGE_KEY_FILE` environment variable.
 Note that the environment variable will take precedence over the argument.